Ali Must Go: Protests

 To pressure the Federal Military Government into reverting the increase in fees, there was a nationwide boycott of lectures by all students in tertiary institutions whose local unions were affiliated with NUNS starting on 17 April 1978.
 The lecture boycotts were to be indefinite, but boycotting lectures only worked on the first day.
 When the students realized that the government was unwilling to revert the increment, they resorted to public demonstrations.
+Student leaders held a series of meetings in Maiduguri, Ilorin and Calabar.
 Okeowo was able to mobilize students across the nation as well as bring the attention of the nation to their plight.
 The medium-term to long-term aims of the protests were what there should be democratization, genuine independence and enhancement of the quality of life of the masses, among other popular democratic demands.
 The second day of the protests saw a face-off between the students and the Nigerian Police at the University of Lagos.
 Akintunde Ojo; an architecture student at the University of Lagos was shot in the leg and he bled to death because he was denied care at LUTH and Orthopedic Hospital, Igbobi.
 Based on the turn of events, Okeowo sent word to his colleagues at the University of Ibadan, Ahmadu Bello University, Zaria and other federal universities.
 The protests escalated and the students were in open confrontation with both the Nigerian Army and Police.
 About 8 students were killed in Zaria by soldiers.
 The students refused to cower despite the deployment of soldiers.
 The protests spiraled beyond university campuses leading to fear and apprehension among the populace.